 Mr Pritchard is the Chief Executive Officer.
 He is a Certified Practising Accountant and is the principal of the Newcastle based accounting firm Rees Pritchard Pty Limited.
-He is a director of Illuminator Investment Company Limited, Florin Mining Investment Company Limited, Hamilton Securities Limited, Penrose Club Holdings Limited, Pritchard Equity Limited and South Pacific Stock Exchange Limited.
+He is also a director of Illuminator Investment Company Limited, Florin Mining Investment Company Limited, Pritchard Equity Limited and South Pacific Stock Exchange Limited.
 He has been a director of the company since 2003.